Siz09/HealthAIChatBot/README.md

 - 📊 **Mood Tracking**: Log and track your daily mood with notes and history
 - 🌙 **Dark/Light Mode**: Comfortable viewing in any lighting condition
 - 📱 **Responsive Design**: Works seamlessly on desktop, tablet, and mobile
-- 🔄 **Real-time Updates**: Live chat and mood data synchronization
-- 🔐 **Anonymous Authentication**: No personal data required, uses Firebase anonymous auth
-- 💾 **Persistent Storage**: Chat history and mood logs saved securely in Firebase
+- 💾 **Persistent Storage**: Chat history and mood logs saved securely in MySQL database
+- 🔐 **Anonymous Sessions**: No personal data required, uses anonymous session management

 ## Tech Stack